All LeaguesUpdatedTuesday March 22, 2022 byBrookwood Athletic Association Baseball & Softball.

 Umpires will enforce and interpret Local rules.
 Umpires will use judgment in deciding safety issues regarding play.
 Rules not specifically covered herein will automatically revert to the most current Major League Baseball rules.

 All managers, coaches, and players are to conduct themselves in a manner consistent with the Brookwood Baseball Code of Conduct.
+Any manager, coach, player, or parent who is ejected from a game must immediately leave the playing field and proceed to the parking lot.
+That person will not be allowed in the dugout or on the playing field for the remainder of the game.
+Any manager, coach, or parent who is ejected will also incur at least a one game suspension (the next game).
+All ejections will result in a review with the BAAB board within 24 hours to hear an appeal, or to determine if further action is required.
 Any infraction which results in an ejection from a game will also result in an automatic one game suspension for that person.
-The ejection will then be reviewed by the League Director, BAAB Board of Directors, and Head Umpire to determine if further action is deemed appropriate.
 A second ejection can result in suspension for the remainder of the season following a review by the BAAB Board of Directors.

 Anyone who charges an umpire or does not request and receive a timeout from an umpire, or displays unsportsmanlike conduct may be ejected from the game.
 If ejected, the person must leave the immediate playing field and the stands area within two (2) minutes.
 Failure to leave the area, or causing additional disruption, may result in the forfeiture of the game.